Provost's Standing Committees

 The Provost's Cabinet is the academic affairs group that advises the Provost on academic issues, faculty issues, and student issues, including enrollment planning; student success and student services; curricular issues; research issues, and the necessary resources (budgetary, capital and human) to accomplish academic affairs.
 This group is charged with generally fostering excellence in the academic programs of the university.
-It is composed of all academic deans (BCOE, CHASS, CNAS, GSOE, SOBA, SOM, SPP, Extension and Graduate Division), as well as the Associate Provost, University Librarian, the Chair of the Academic Senate, the Vice Provost of Academic Personnel, the Associate Vice Chancellor for Diversity and Inclusion and the Vice Chancellor for Research and Economic Development.
+It is composed of all academic deans (BCOE, CHASS, CNAS, GSOE, SOBA, SOM, SPP, Extension and Graduate Division), as well as the Associate Provost, University Librarian, the Chair of the Academic Senate, the Vice Provost of Academic Personnel, the Associate Vice Chancellor and Chief Diversity Officer, Assistant Provost for Strategic Initiatives and International Recruitment, the Associate Vice Chancellor for Enrollment Services, and the Vice Chancellor for Research and Economic Development.

 This Council meets once a month and is chaired by the Provost & Executive Vice Chancellor.

 For a list of the current deans, visit https://provost.ucr.edu/deans

 For a list of the current Vice Provosts, Associate Vice Chancellors, and Assistant Provosts who advise the Provost, visit https://provost.ucr.edu/vice-and-assistant-provosts-and-associate-vice-chancellors

 The Dean's Council is composed of all academic deans (BCOE, CHASS, CNAS, GSOE, SOBA, SOM, SPP, Extension and Graduate Division).